NEWIR295/EMBEDDED_LINUX/Linux_Administration/Project/README.md

   - `ps` (Process Status)
   - `mpstat` (CPU Usage Statistics)
 - The project is **transferred to a Raspberry Pi 5** using `scp`.
-- It is then compiled and executed on the Raspberry Pi via `ssh`.
+- Then compiled and executed on the Raspberry Pi via `ssh`.

 ## Project Structure
 ```